hyperledger/firefly-ethconnect/README.md

 - `POST` a [trivial YAML/JSON payload](#yaml-to-submit-a-transaction)
   - to `/hook` to complete once the message is confirmed by Kafka (0.5s - tunable)
   - to `/fasthook` to complete immediately when the message is sent to Kafka
-- Get an _immediate_ receipt
+- Receive back an `id` for the request straight away
-   - No need to wait many seconds for a block to be cut
+   - Let the bridge do the retry polling to get the Ethereum receipt once a block is cut
-   - No need to have complex retry handling

 This is ideal for Applications, Integration-as-a-Service (IaaS) platforms, and built-in SaaS integrations that support Webhooks for event submission.

 However, SaaS administrators and end-users still need to be able to track down what happened for a particular transaction, to diagnose problems, and correlate details of the Ethereum transaction with the business event.
+See [Messages](#messages) below for details of the responses stored in the Receipt store.

 So kaleido-io/ethereum comes with a built-in receipt store, backed by MongoDB.
 It listens reliably for the replies over Kafka, and inserts each of them into the Database.